Logo Los Pueblos Más Bonitos de EspañaLos Pueblos Más Bonitos de España - Inicio

 Almagro

-We start our route in Almagro, cultural jewel of Castilla-La Mancha, famous for its Corral de Comedias, its arcaded Plaza Mayor and its baroque essence.
-Strolling through its streets is to travel to the heart of classical theater and the living history of the Golden Age.
+Almagro, a cultural gem of Castilla-La Mancha, is famous for its open-air theater, its arcaded Plaza Mayor, and its Baroque charm.
+Strolling through its streets is like stepping into the heart of classical theater and the living history of the Golden Age.

-Then we continue to Villanueva de los Infantes, where every corner evokes Don Quixote and Quevedo.
-Its Renaissance layout, churches and palaces preserve the soul of the Golden Age.
-It is a haven of history, literature and La Mancha flavor in the heart of Campo de Montiel.
+Villanueva de los Infantes, where every corner evokes Don Quixote and Quevedo.
+Its Renaissance layout, churches, and palaces preserve the spirit of the Golden Age.
+It is a haven of history, literature, and the flavor of La Mancha, right in the heart of the Campo de Montiel.

 3